 – October 18 – 31

-Help the Santa Clarita Arts & Events team pick a winner for their annual pumpkin art competition.
-Winner takes all, so vote for your ONE favorite online from October 18th until midnight on the 31st.
-When ARTober is over we will announce the winner.
-You are automatically entered to win a $25 Amazon Gift Card for placing your vote.
-Cast your vote HERE!
+The Santa Clarita Arts & Events team hosted their annual pumpkin art competition.
+Winner takes all, so everyone voted for ONE winner online from October 18th until midnight on the 31st.
+When ARTober ended, one winner was announced and they won a $25 Amazon Gift Card.
+We expect the competition for 2019 to be bigger and better.

 New Heights Arts Symposium